 The Oxford Project to Investigate Memory and Ageing (OPTIMA) started in 1988 and the last LEAD participants were seen in March 2015.
 We are no longer recruiting to any of the cohorts.
 However, we are currently creating the OPTIMA Legacy Resource from which data collected from the OPTIMA cohorts is available and samples are biobanked and available.
 Brain tissue is available as part of the Brains For Dementia Research (BDR) collection.

 OPTIMA was founded in 1988 by Professor David Smith (Professor of Pharmacology), Dr Kim Jobst (Senior Research Fellow), Elizabeth King (Senior Research Nurse) and Professor Margaret Esiri (Professor of Neuropathology) to study one of the great medical and social challenges of our time: the causes of dementia, especially Alzheimer's disease.

-Professor Gordon Wilcock took over from Professor Smith as Director in 2008 and Sharon Christie was appointed Senior Research Nurse in 2007 following Elizabeth King's retirement.
+Professor Gordon Wilcock took over from Professor Smith as Director in 2008 and Professor Peter Rothwell took over as custodian of the cohorts in 2017.

 OPTIMA's mission has been: To advance our understanding of the causes, treatment and prevention of dementia in the context of providing support and education for research participants and carers.

 Read more about the history of OPTIMA in an article by Professor David Smith.